maflcko/b-c-gui-translations-review/reviews/de.md

         <translation>Eingaben können nicht unterzeichnet werden, wenn die Brieftasche gesperrt ist.</translation>

 ERR
-"Inputs" in the Bitcoin context are "Eingänge", not "Eingaben" (user inputs).
-In cryptographic context, "signieren" is preferred over "unterzeichnen", and "Wallet" is the standard term in German UI text.
+"Unterzeichnet" is uncommon in this technical context; "signiert" is standard.
+"Eingaben" is ambiguous and should be "Transaktionseingaben" to match Bitcoin terminology.
+"Wallet" is also more common than "Brieftasche".

 Correct translation:
-Eingänge können nicht signiert werden, solange die Wallet gesperrt ist.
+Transaktionseingaben können nicht signiert werden, während die Wallet gesperrt ist.
 ```

 <!-- cache_translation_check_de_3b136319368213551fd549917be3f17e29cbcafba6cd806a4f504693ef3b20d8 -->